Estimated reading time: 8 minutes

 “displaced, persecuted, or discriminated against due to the racial, religious, ethnic, social, and political policies of the Nazis and their collaborators between 1933 and 1945.
 In addition to former inmates of concentration camps, ghettos, and prisons, this definition includes, among others, people who were refugees or were in hiding.”

 Children and grandchildren may be the first to use “Holocaust survivor” to describe their family member.
 Framing your family member’s identity in this way enables you to bring compassion to their hardships, something they may not have been able to give themselves.
-It may also provide you with a framework to understand your family better.
+It can also give you a framework for understanding your family.

 5. Some Holocaust Survivors Hid Their Jewish Identity

-Some Holocaust survivors adopted a non-Jewish identity during the war, and for them, their silence was about never revealing that.
-If they had non-Jewish features (blond hair and blue eyes), they might have passed as a non-Jew during the war.
+Some Holocaust survivors adopted a non-Jewish identity during the war.
+For them, silence was about never revealing that hidden identity.
+If they had features that drew less suspicion (such as blond hair and blue eyes), they might have passed as non-Jewish.
 They did this by purchasing counterfeit identity papers, moving to a new town, and praying no one would catch on.

 Children Separated From Their Families and Their Religion